m2ag-labs/m2ag-thing-installer/extras/raspialarm/README.md

-Raspicam:
+# This project is not compatible with the current architecture.
+This page will be updated when the rework is done.

+Rasialarm:

-remote control camera using a raspberry pi camera
+a raspberry pi based alarm clock.

 Uses:
 Open source motion library to provide a camera feed.